pizlonator/fil-c-website/source/pizfix.md

 Currently, the Fil-C clang will only pull this trick if it locates the pizfix.
 Otherwise, it will look for headers and libraries the normal Linux way (i.e. `/usr/include`, `/lib`, and `/usr/lib`).
 In other words, Fil-C is already set up to support being used as the primary slice of a Linux distribution with a Fil-C userland.

-## The Pizlix Distribution

-Fil-C is so compatible with C and C++ that it's possible to take the software that makes up the GNU/Linux userland and compile it with the Fil-C compiler to get a totally memory safe userland.
-[I have a prototype of this called Pizlix](pizlix.html).
-In Pizlix, the only things compiled with Yolo-C are the Fil-C [compiler](compiler.html), the GCC compiler used to compile the Linux kernel, and the Linux kernel.

-In Pizlix, all of `/usr/include` and `/usr/lib` (and `/lib`) is Fil-C based.
-Almost all of `/usr/bin` and `/bin` is Fil-C based (only the compiler isn't).

-In Pizlix, there is no staging area, and so the Fil-C compiler and loader just use default Linux directories.
-This enables Fil-C-compiled software to just be installed with `--prefix=/usr`.

-## The `/opt/filc` Slice

-An alternative approach to making Fil-C available to users would be to have an `/opt/filc` prefix.
-In this world, we would:

-- Rename clang to `/opt/filc/bin/filcc`.

-- Place all of clang's headers in `/opt/filc/lib/clang/20/include`.

-- Place Fil-C system headers in `/opt/filc/include`.

-- Place Fil-C libraries in `/opt/filc/lib`.

-This would be an awesome way to distribute Fil-C, and you could set it up yourself by hacking the current Fil-C install.
-This is likely superior to the pizfix slice.
-It's complementary to the Pizlix Distribution.